luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-061-nvc-stackbar-plain-prediction/description.md

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader decodes your base64 image, compares it against the reference stacked-bar plot, and marks the submission correct when the similarity score meets the 60-point threshold.